wcfrobert/fkit/doc/README.md

-## APPENDIX: Theoretical Background P+M Interaction Surface
+## Theoretical Background For P+M Interaction Analysis

 P+M interaction curves can be derived in two ways: